martynwheeler/u-lora/README.md

     Use a GPIO output to pin 6 (RESET) for resetting the RFM95 Use a GPIO input to pin 14 (D) to trigger that a message has been received

-## Example usage (server mode):
+## Examples
+There are two examples to test sending and receiving data in the examples folder

+### Server mode:

-Create a file main.py with the following contents and copy it across together with the library ulora.py to your microcontroller
+Copy the file server.py to your main.py and copy it across together with the library ulora.py to your microcontroller

 ```
 from time import sleep